 At a minimum, the curriculum should promote qualities that are necessary for students/graduates to practice competently, make ethical decisions, assess situations, provide appropriate patient care, communicate effectively, and keep abreast of current advancements within the profession.
-Programs must address all areas of the didactic component that will prepare students for examinations offered by the appropriate state agency(ies).
-Programs must have clinical policies/procedures to assure students are performing examinations consistent with Federal and state laws in which the clinical education setting(s) are located.
+Expansion of the curricular content beyond the minimum is required of programs at the bachelor's degree or higher levels.

-Use of a standard curriculum promotes consistency in limited X-ray machine operator education and prepares the student to practice in the discipline.
+Use of a standard curriculum promotes consistency in radiography education and prepares the student to practice in the professional discipline.
 All programs must follow a JRCERT-adopted curriculum.
 An adopted curriculum is defined as:

-- the most recent American Society of Radiologic Technologists (ASRT) LXMO curriculum and/or - another professional curriculum adopted by the JRCERT Board of Directors.
+- the most recent American Society of Radiologic Technologists (ASRT) Radiography curriculum and/or - another professional curriculum adopted by the JRCERT Board of Directors.